Death of The Video Rental Store

 Apple to buy music streaming service, LaLa

 LaLa is a music streaming service that I’ve been toying with lately.
 I quite like the interface; they’ve done a great job with it.
-They also have an interesting business model in that they charge 10 cents for every song that you want to add to your ‘collection’, which you can then put into playlists.… Continue reading Apple to buy music streaming service, LaLa
+They also have an interesting business model in that they charge 10 cents for every song that you want to add to your ‘collection’, which you can then put into playlists.
+There are also free ways to listen to music as well and you can buy MP3 versions for $0.89-0.99 in most cases.

 Apple blocks Palm Pres from accessing iTunes